CentML/DeepView.Profile/docs/providers.md

         optimizer.step()
     return iteration
 ```
 One important thing to highlight is our use of a wrapper `ModelWithLoss` module.
-Skyline only provides breakdowns for operations that run inside the module returned by the model provider.
-We included the loss function in this wrapper module to have Skyline include it in the breakdown.
+DeepView.Profile only provides breakdowns for operations that run inside the module returned by the model provider.
+We included the loss function in this wrapper module to have DeepView.Profile include it in the breakdown.
 We could have also placed the loss function call in the `iteration` function.

 You can place these provider functions either in a new file or directly in `model.py`.
 Whichever file contains the providers will be your project's entry point file.
 In this example, we defined the providers in a separate file called `entry_point.py` inside `my_project`.